 Aria dismounted her horse beside Valtteri, who handed his reins off to a groom before striding forward to greet his younger brother.
-The camp around them bustled with activity, and Aria found her eyes drifting over the unfamiliar fauna of her home when her gaze wasn’t drawn by a man tending a fire or a woman sharpening her sword.
+The camp around them bustled with activity, and Aria found her eyes drifting over the unfamiliar flora of her home when her gaze wasn’t drawn by a man tending a fire or a woman sharpening her sword.
 Massive pine trees the size of small bridges jutted forth from the ground in twisted, gnarled clumps, their trunks skirted by brambly bushes.
 A canopy of pine needles shaded the camp, through which slivers of sunlight slashed the springy ground.
 The air smelled fresh and crisp, and a light breeze tousled Aria’s long hair from beneath the hood of her cloak.

 By the time she looked back at Valtteri, he and his brother had both turned to her, the latter with his expression still hidden by the hood of his black mage robes.